-From Altair to Vega, we’ve already delved into the gorgeous array of names belonging to individual stars and constellations, but how about all of the brilliant baby names with “star” in their meaning?
+From Altair to Vega, there is a gorgeous array of names belonging to individual stars and constellations, but how about all of the brilliant baby names with “star” in their meaning?

 Here are 20 of our favorites!

-Astraea: Fresher than Aurora, but with the same pretty yet powerful appeal.
+Fresher than Aurora, but with the same pretty yet powerful appeal.
+Like Aurora, it's among the many great mythological names for girls.
 In Greek mythology, Astraea is the goddess of justice, innocence and purity, but it was also the code name used by pioneering author, spy and modern-day feminist icon Aphra Behn.

-Elanor: It looks like a modern variation on the classic Eleanor, but this spelling is actually a subtle literary pick: it belongs to a character in Tolkien’s The Lord of the Rings, named after a beautiful golden flower.
+It looks like a modern variation on the classic Eleanor, but this spelling is actually a subtle literary name.
+It belongs to a character in Tolkien’s The Lord of the Rings, named after a beautiful golden flower.
 Its Sindarin meaning is “star sun”.

-Hester: An underused vintage variant of Esther, steeped in literary history: Nathaniel Hawthorne used it for the heroine of his 1850 novel The Scarlet Letter, and more recently British authors Philip Pullman (His Dark Materials) and Philip Reeve (Mortal Engines) have also created characters by the name.
+An underused vintage variant of Esther, steeped in literary history.
+Nathaniel Hawthorne used it for the heroine of his 1850 novel The Scarlet Letter, and more recently British authors Philip Pullman (His Dark Materials) and Philip Reeve (Mortal Engines) have also created characters by the name.

-Seren: Ranking at #32 in its native Wales, sweet Seren is a popular celestial choice which remains relatively unknown outside of the UK.
+Ranking highly in its native Wales, sweet Seren is a popular celestial choice which remains relatively unknown outside of the UK.
 The Cornish Steren, also meaning “star”, is a steelier alternative.

-Vesper: Eva Green’s mysterious Bond girl Vesper Lynd put this one on the baby-naming map, but its origins are in Greek and Roman mythology, in which it belonged to the (male) personification of the evening star.
+Eva Green’s mysterious Bond girl Vesper Lynd put this unique name on the baby-naming map, but its origins are in Greek and Roman mythology, in which it belonged to the (male) personification of the evening star.